wp-plugins/synved-shortcodes/readme.txt

 == Changelog ==

+= 1.5.7 =
+* Fix for potential conflicts with some other plugins

 = 1.5.6 =
 * Added template parameters in the link parameters documentation
 * Fix a few notices for undefined indexes